-Article 6, paragraph 4
+Answer:

-Under the Environmental Code, the party who intends to conduct the activity in question has to provide information, even before the consultation, about the location, extent and nature of the activity and its anticipated environmental impact to the authorities and to any individual particularly affected.
+Under the Environmental Code, the party who intends to conduct an activity has to provide information, even before the consultation, about the location, extent and nature of the activity and its anticipated environmental impact to the authorities and to any individual particularly affected.

-Article 6, paragraph 5
+(e) With respect to paragraph 5, measures taken to encourage prospective applicants to identify the public concerned, to enter into discussions, and to provide information regarding the objectives of their application before applying for a permit;

+Answer:

-Under the Environmental Code, anyone who intends to conduct an activity that requires a permit or a decision on permissibility has to consult with the county administrative board, the supervisory authority and individuals who are likely to be particularly affected.
-If the activity is likely to have significant effects on the environment, consultations also have to be held with other central government authorities and with the municipalities, members of the public and the organizations that are likely to be affected.
+Under the Environmental Code, anyone who intends to conduct an activity that requires a permit or a decision about permissibility has to consult with the county administrative board, the supervisory authority and individuals who are likely to be particularly affected.
+If the activity is likely to have significant effects on the environment, a consultation has also to be held with other central government authorities and with the municipalities, members of the public and the organisations that are likely to be affected.

-Article 6, paragraph 6
+(f) With respect to paragraph 6, measures taken to ensure that:

+(i) The competent public authorities give the public concerned all information relevant to the decision-making referred to in article 6 that is available at the time of the public participation procedure;

+(ii) In particular, the competent authorities give to the public concerned the information listed in this paragraph;

+Answer:

-Everyone is entitled to examine the content of the information under the principle of public access to official documents.
-There is no charge for examining the information.
-The Environmental Code also contains explicit rules about what information an environmental impact statement has to contain and has to be made available to the general public when notice of an application and an environmental impact statement are published.
+Everyone is entitled to access the content of the information under the principle of public access to information.
+There is no charge for access to the information.
+The Environmental Code contains explicit provisions about what information an environmental impact assessment has to contain.
+The Code also contains provisions about what information has to be made available to the public when notice of an application and an environmental impact assessment is published.

-Article 6, paragraph 7
+(g) With respect to paragraph 7, measures taken to ensure that procedures for public participation allow the public to submit comments, information, analyses or opinions that it considers relevant to the proposed activity;

+Answer:

-After publication of the notice of the application and the environmental impact statement, the documents have to be made available to the public and the public has to be given the opportunity to comment on them before the case or matter is dealt with (chapter 6, section 8 of the Environmental Code).
+After publication of the notice of the application and the environmental impact assessment, the documents have to be made available to the public and the public has to be given the opportunity to state an opinion on them before the case or matter is dealt with (chapter 6, section 8 of the Environmental Code).

-Article 6, paragraph 8
+(h) With respect to paragraph 8, measures taken to ensure that in a decision due account is taken of the outcome of the public participation;

+Answer:

-Under the rules of the Environmental Code, the decision-making authority has to consider the result of consultations and opinions on the environmental impact statement and the application (chapter 6, section 9, of the Environmental Code).
+Under the provisions of the Environmental Code, the decision-making authority has to take account of the result of consultations and opinions submitted by the public on the environmental impact assessment and the application (chapter 6, section 9, of the Environmental Code).